Flavors: Chocolate, Vanilla, Unflavored, Pumpkin Spice, Peanut Butter, Iced Matcha Latte

 I tried a handful of other organic powders in my testing.
 Since you may want some alternatives to Orgain, here are my top 3 recommended alternatives:

-- ON Gold Standard Plant (65/100 overall score) – While it doesn’t advertise it, all of ON Gold Plant’s ingredients are organic, and it’s a pretty solid vegan protein powder.
+- ON Gold Standard Plant (65/100 overall score) – While it doesn’t advertise it, all of ON Gold Plant’s ingredients are organic, and it’s a pretty solid plant based protein powder.
 It’s similar to Purely Inspired, but more expensive.
 Check out my complete ON Gold Plant review for more specifics.

 - NOW Sports Pea Protein* (82/100 overall score) – I put a star next to this one because only the unflavored version is organic.
-However, it’s a great protein powder if you’re okay with no flavor.
+However, it’s a great option if you’re okay with no flavor.
 Here’s my full NOW Sports review for more information.